|

 A mistake that most inexperienced buyers make is they fail

 to find out exactly how much home they can afford.
-This affects
+This

 so they know exactly how much they can afford to spend for

-application process.
+loan application process.
 The mortgage lender will use details

-you provide about your credit, income, assets and debts to
+you provide about your credit, income, assets and debts

-to the lender of your general creditworthiness.
+a good indication to the lender of your general creditworthiness.

 This also simplifies the pre-approval process which is the

-they have under-estimated their buying power.
-Pre-qualification
+because they may have under-estimated their buying power.

 PRE-APPROVAL vs. PRE-QUALIFICATION: